-An M.A.Ed. in Special Education is a master’s program for educators who are seeking focused training to help diverse students with special needs including those with ADHD, dyslexia and other learning and behavioral disabilities.
+An M.A.Ed. in Special Education is a master’s program for educators who are seeking focused training to help diverse students with special needs including those with dyslexia and other learning and behavioral disabilities.

 Why pursue an M.A.Ed. in Special Education at Furman?

 In intentionally small classrooms and through a mix of delivery modalities, students in the special education master’s program learn tools to improve the educational outcomes and quality of life for children and adolescents with exceptionalities.
 Research-based, high-leverage practices in relating to students with special needs give candidates foundational skills to become better educators, adding to a solid teaching certification.

 Backed by more than 100 years of experience, Furman’s Department of Education, boasting South Carolina’s first teacher residency program, is nationally recognized.
 Partner with some of the most respected and caring professors and practitioners in education.
 Learn more about graduate studies in education and how to apply.